Thekkady

 Spice Garden

 The Spice Garden offers you more reasons to grow and go greener.
-Actually a hands-on museum, the exhibits featured here are genuinely different.
-They range from specimens of exotic flora found in the Western Ghats to a wide variety of tea, cardamom and coffee.
-The garden museum helps people learn and understand the use, quality and storage of spices.
+Actually, a hands-on museum, and the exhibits featured here are genuinely different.
+They range from specimens of exotic flora found in the Western Ghats to a wide variety of tea, cardamom, and coffee.
+The garden museum helps people learn and understand the use, quality, and storage of spices.
 Several painfully sourced herbs are also available here.
 Browsing the comprehensive exhibition in the colonial atmosphere of Thekkady is sure to take you back in time and gift you with a lot of sweet memories to cherish.

 Elephant Ride